The start of the 2008 saw RML introducing a further evolution

 The

-major advance over the earlier EX264 lies within the two-litre
+major advance over the earlier EX264 lay within the two-litre

 turbocharged engine.
 Based upon AER's well-proven PO7 engine,

-the EX265 is powered by the newly designated XP-21 unit.
+the EX265 was powered by the re-designated XP-21 unit.
+This

-This revives the original association between MG, Lola and
+revived the original association between MG, Lola and AER

-AER that began with the MG EX257 in 2001, when the works
+that began with the MG EX257 in 2001, when the works cars

-cars at Le Mans were powered by the AER-derived XP-20.
-In
+at Le Mans were powered by the AER-derived XP-20.
+In addition,

-and overall performance of the car, allowing the EX265 to
+overall performance of the car, allowing the EX265 to make

-make full use of the improved characteristics of the XP-21
+full use of the improved characteristics of the XP-21 engine.

 The

-EX265 is the latest in a long line of technologically advanced
+EX265 was the last in a long line of technologically advanced

-and aesthetically pleasing racecars to emerge from the Lola
+and aesthetically pleasing MG racecars to emerge from the

 work went into the design of the original EX264, while some